alex-golang/imgtools/imgmap/README.md

 A color map comes in the form of a list of whitespace-separated source- and destination colors.
 Each color is represented as a whitespace-separated set of RGBA values.
-For example, to swap red and blue pixels, the following map is used:
+For example, to turn red pixels into blue, the following map is used:

 	255 0 0 255   0 255 0 255
-	0 255 0 255   255 0 0 255

 A wildcard `?` in the source color can be used for any of the color channel values, to specify that any value for that channel is to be processed.